🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 There is typically a constant buying and selling of assets that goes on behind the scenes to keep an equal-weighted mutual fund or ETF in balance.

-Higher turnover ratios, i.e. how often assets in the fund are swapped in and out, can lead to higher expense ratios if a fund requires more active management.
+Higher turnover ratios, or, how often assets in the fund are swapped in and out, can lead to higher expense ratios if a fund requires more active management.
 The expense ratio is the price you pay to own a mutual fund or ETF annually, expressed as a percentage of the fund’s assets.
 The higher the expense ratio, the more of your returns you hand back each year to cover the cost of owning a particular fund.

-• Equal-weighted indices can also be problematic in bear market environments, which are characterized by an overall 20% decline in stock prices.
+• Equal-weighted indexes can also be problematic in bear market environments, which are characterized by an overall 20% decline in stock prices.
 During a recession, cap-weighted funds may outperform equal-weighted funds if the fund is being carried by a few stable, larger companies.

 ◦ Conversely, an equal-weighted index or fund may miss out on some of the gains when markets are strong and bigger companies outperform.